TheMaster3558/zombies/README.rst

 Code Formatting
 ----------------
-All code should mostly follow PEP8.
+All code should be formatted with `black`.